nickichann01/Simple-Game/README.md

 ## **Thank You 🤗**
   Did you like the project?
 Give me a 🌟.<br>
   Wish to improve the game?
 Feel free to contribute.<br>
+  Did I help you with your assignment?
+Give me a 🌟.<br>
   Love learning something new from you. 🤗